give-india/frontend-developer-challenge/README.md

 This project was built using Angular

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`
+Clone the repo, `cd video-player` and run `ng serve` for the dev server.
+Navigate to `http://localhost:4200/` to see the app in action

+You can add video urls to the playList.
+Or rearrange and edit delete them

 ### Portfolio